prince737/security-advisor-sdk-go/README.md

 ## Open Issues

-Currently  if `go get` is used as mode to download the module - GOPATH might face issues relared to IBM SDK core module.
+Currently  if `go get` is used as mode to download the module - GOPATH might face issues related to IBM SDK core module.
 Advised method is to use  go mdoules.